Tanmay1798/Python_Practice/README.md

 # 1. Implicit Type Conversion
 Compatible data types are in general two numeric data types like int and float.
 It will convert the smaller data type to larger one to prevent any data loss.

-For eg.; int data will be converted to float.
+For eg:- int data will be converted to float.

 # 2. Explicit Type Conversion
 Explicit Type Conversion, users convert the data type of an object to the required